professor-l/classic-tetris-project/docs/ARCHITECTURE.md

 Previously, the structure was less robust - there weren't as many files, but the layout left much to be desired.
 However, in writing this very section, it dawned on me that what we had could be improved, so I did [just that](https://github.com/professor-l/classic-tetris-project/commit/077663895886f7eca881f2ce70aaf0d1ac1be9be).

+### Website

+The bot's web interface initially started as a private [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), but has since been open sourced to the project's [web/](classic_tetris_project/web) directory.
+I (fractal) don't know too much about this so this section may be expanded upon.

 ### Looking Forward

-Soon, we will be adding a web interface to the CTM portion of the bot.
-To minimize security vulnerabilities, only the models associated with the web interface will be open source; our views and controllers will reside in a separate, private repository that we add as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) of this one.
-It will probably be added within seven days of the commit that added this paragraph.

-Aside from that, many future bot functions (other than a few relatively minor changes on our [to-do list](https://github.com/professor-l/classic-tetris-project/projects/1)) are still unknown to us.
+A number of minor improvements can be found in this [to-do list](https://github.com/professor-l/classic-tetris-project/projects/1).
+However, in the years since it was last updated, the scope of the bot and the needs of the community have expanded, so a [new list](https://github.com/users/professor-l/projects/2) was created to reflect these broader goals.
+However, many possible features remain unknown to us.
 We take suggestions and input from the community, and when inspiration strikes, we jump on it, and that has created a very open-ended project.
 That's another reason we welcome contributors - the more minds we have, the more diverse our set of perspectives, the better our software will be.